 Many tea experts use cast iron kettles and teapots to make the perfect cuppa.
 That is because they know that these vessels make for a better tea experience.
 There are several reasons which are:

-The enamel in cast-iron teapots is nonporous which means teapots do not absorb flavors or smells which unglazed traditional ceramic teapots may do.
+- The enamel in cast-iron teapots is nonporous, which means teapots do not absorb flavors or smells that unglazed traditional ceramic teapots may do.

-Also, cast iron’s excellent thermal density helps heat the water more evenly, and this adds to the complexity and character of the tea.
+- Thermal density helps keep water at an even temperature, and this adds to the complexity and character of the tea.